mesrikanthreddy/docs/content/engine/install/_index.md

 ## Support

-Docker Engine is an open source project, supported by the Moby project maintainers and community members.
+Docker Engine is an open-source project supported by the Moby project maintainers and community members.
 Docker doesn't provide support for Docker Engine.
 Docker provides support for Docker products, including Docker Desktop, which uses Docker Engine as one of its components.

-For information about the open source project, refer to the [Moby project website](https://mobyproject.org/).
+For information about the open-source project, refer to the [Moby project website](https://mobyproject.org/).

 ### Upgrade path

-Patch releases are always backward compatible with its major and minor version.
+Patch releases are always backward compatible with its major and minor versions.

 ### Licensing